Skip to main content

 Build Timeout

-Builds must complete within 10 minutes.
-Optimize your Dockerfile to reduce build time.
+Builds must complete within 20 minutes.
+Optimize your Dockerfile with multi-stage builds and layer caching to reduce build time.

 App Management